Supersymmetric and Gauge-Invariant Path Integral Measure in $\mathcal N=2$ SQCD: Chiral anomaly in SQCD

 \section{Chiral anomaly in $\mathcal N=2$ SQCD}

-In this section we derive the $\mathcal N=2$ SUSY version of chiral anomaly in a manifestly $\mathcal N=2$ supersymmetric way in terms of $\mathcal N=1$ superfields with reference to the previous researches\cite{1,2,3,0}, as a result derived from the path integral measure in the previous section.
+In this section we derive the $\mathcal N=2$ SUSY version of chiral anomaly in an $\mathcal{N}=2$ supersymmetry-preserving manner in terms of $\mathcal N=1$ superfields with reference to the previous researches\cite{1,2,3,0}, as a result derived from the path integral measure in the previous section.
 First, consider the path integral

 where $S$ is $S_{\mathrm{matter}}$ in (\ref{eq:lagrangian_matter}),

 This action is invariant under chiral transformation

 where $\lambda$ is a constant.
 Next, promote this global chiral transformation to the local one